BlogCustomer Feedback

 They could just write negative online reviews on your social media channels, or even worse, leave an anonymous comment on a forum.

-Instead, they took the effort to contact you and share their experiences, trusting that you can fix it.
+Instead, they took the effort to contact you and share their customer experiences, trusting that you can fix it.

 Negative customer feedback should be valued even more than any other because it gives you the winning growth strategy on a silver plate!